Kong/docs.konghq.com/app/enterprise/1.3-x/health-checks-circuit-breakers.md

 If we assume that the 2 failures occured due to a system overload, we can now assume that the remaining 60% will also not be able to cope with the full load and soon a third node will fail, reducing healthy capacity to 40%.
-At this point, the Upstream health will be less than it's threshold, and it will now be marked as unhealthy itself.
+At this point, the Upstream health will be less than its threshold, and it will be marked as unhealthy itself.

 It will only return errors while in this unhealthy state.
 This allows the targets/services to recover from the cascading failure they were experiencing.